FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 The [world.yaml](world/world.yaml) file is where the Flatland world is configured and is sourced directly by the launch file.

 To understand this file, you need to be familiar with the concept of layers.
 This makes Flatland essentially a 2.5D simulator since each layer can contain different components of the world that work independently in terms of physics.
 This means objects in different layers won't collide with each other.
-The world file can configure up to 16 layers and each of them is configured in their [own file](#layer-file).
+The world file can configure up to 16 layers.

 There is also a list of models that are included in the world.
 Each one needs a name, the initial position and their [own configuration file](#model-file)